#DonaldTrump Allegedly Spent $133,000 Of Taxpayer Money For #WhiteHouse Furnishings

 The whopping amount was allegedly spent since he took the highest post in the government in January through the end of May.
 Trump’s supposed expenses were roughly 2.6 times of what his predecessor, former President Barack Obama, spent in the same time frame.
 The analysis was based on the American Bridge PAC, a group “committed to holding Republicans accountable for their words and actions.”

-Mic also shared the federal procurement records for the Executive Office of the President stating that Trump spent $133, 053.95 on office furnishings — $35,000 of which was allegedly spent on the month of May alone.
+Mic also shared the federal procurement records for the Executive Office of the President stating that Trump spent $133,053.95 on office furnishings — $35,000 of which was allegedly spent in the month of May alone.
 This is a far cry from Obama’s expenses, which totaled $51,204.25 during the first five months as president in 2009.

 Trump appeared to have brought his extravagant lifestyle in the White House with the alleged pricey furnishings.
-One of the president’s notable purchases for his office was a custom conference table from the Kittinger Company, Inc. Apparently, the table costs nearly $13,000.
+One of the president’s notable purchases for his office was a custom conference table from Kittinger Company, Inc. Apparently, the table costs nearly $13,000.

-The luxury company is known for its high-end “custom furnishings for many of the finest offices in this county and throughout the world.”
+The luxury company is known for its high-end “custom furnishings for many of the finest offices in this country and throughout the world.”
 It was revealed that the same company also created a conference table for former President Richard Nixon.
 However, it was clarified that Nixon paid for the table using his own money.

 With Trump’s latest expenditure controversy, many were quick to make comparisons, particularly with his predecessor.
 It’s no secret that Trump has a history of criticizing Obama for his performance as president.